lbighetti/football/README.md

 ### Deploying
 - Build the production docker image `docker build -t football_prod .`
-- Run the docker solution `docker stack deploy --compose-file=docker-compose.yml prod`
+- Run the docker stack `docker stack deploy --compose-file=docker-compose.yml prod`

 ### Seeding
 (only do this once, the very first time, as it will populate the database)